azarcone/azarcone.github.io/content/courses/quick-dirty-intro-R-11/index.md

 <h4>Description </h4>

-This was a quick 90-minute lesson on statistics and R for Phd Students in the Graduiertenkolleg of the SFB 732 at Universität Stuttgart.
+A 90-minute lesson on statistics and R for Phd Students in the Graduiertenkolleg of the SFB 732 at Universität Stuttgart.

 - [Slides](GK_statistics.zip)